+PREPARING EXPOSITORY SERMONS.
 PR 220.
-PREPARING EXPOSITORY SERMONS.

 Sermon foundations and construction.
-Attention is given to the preparation of expository sermons with emphasis given to textual exegesis and the sermon plan.
+Attention is given to the preparation of expository sermons with emphasis given to textual exegesis, sermon plans, and varied types of sermon presentations.
 Prerequisites: BI 212 and COM 200.
 Three semester hours credit.